catspeed-cc/invidious-token-updater/README.md

 The tokens only need updating once per 24-48 hours, however I think it is better to do it every 3 hours to change the tokens regularily to try and stay as anonymous as possible.

+Now and then, YT will show a blank page to you and ask to perform a search in order for the algo to show you videos.
+This is a load of BS, YT is just testing to see if you are a bot or human.
+I've added a curl command to automagically perform a search query randomized from searches.txt

 ***This script is NOT production worthy without extensive changes to the way the tokens are updated, etc.***

 ## Instructions